petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/liferay-security-features.md

 1. Click the options icon next to the default password policy and click _Edit_.

-1. Click the toggle to enable syntax checking and change the minimum symbols value from 0 to 1.
+1. Under `Password Syntax Checking`, click the toggle to enable syntax checking and change the minimum symbols value from 0 to 1.

-1. Click the toggle to enable expiration and set the maximum age to 8 weeks.
+1. Under `Password Expiration`, click the toggle to enable expiration and set the maximum age to 8 weeks.

    ![Enable syntax checking and expiration.](./liferay-security-features/images/01.png)